casid/jte/DOCUMENTATION.md

     <version>${jte.version}</version>
     <configuration>
         <sourceDirectory>src/main/jte</sourceDirectory> <!-- This is the directory where your .jte files are located. -->
-        <targetDirectory>jte-classes</targetDirectory> <!-- This is the directoy where compiled templates are located. -->
+        <targetDirectory>jte-classes</targetDirectory> <!-- This is the directory where compiled templates are located. -->
         <contentType>Html</contentType>
     </configuration>
     <executions>